netreconlab/parse-server-swift/README.md

 PARSE_SERVER_SWIFT_PRIMARY_KEY: primaryKey # (Required) The master key of your Parse Server
 PARSE_SERVER_SWIFT_WEBHOOK_KEY: webookKey # The webhookKey of your Parse Server
 ```

-If you need to customize your configuration you will need to edit [ParseServerSwift/Sources/ParseServerSwift/configure.swift](https://github.com/netreconlab/ParseServerSwift/blob/main/Sources/ParseServerSwift/configure.swift) directly.

 ### WebhookKey
 The `webhookKey` should match the [webhookKey on the Parse Server](https://github.com/parse-community/parse-server/blob/42c954318926823446326c95188b844e19954711/src/Options/Definitions.js#L491-L494).